dkat-blue/bigquery-ecommerce-analysis/README.md

 ## Description

-This repository contains a series of SQL queries for analyzing eCommerce user behavior and conversion metrics using the `ga4_obfuscated_sample_ecommerce` dataset from Google Analytics BigQuery.
+This is a series of SQL queries for analyzing eCommerce user behavior and conversion metrics using the `ga4_obfuscated_sample_ecommerce` dataset from Google Analytics BigQuery.
 The focus is on extracting meaningful insights from eCommerce interactions.
 The queries cover:

 1. **BI Reporting Data Preparation**: Extracts user, session, and event data for key eCommerce activities in 2021.